 Compared to a traditional fanned PC, especially small form factor fanned PCs, a fanless computer doesn’t necessarily always look dramatically different.
 Nevertheless, there are several subtle things going on that prevent these quiet, unassuming pieces of hardware from burning up.
 So how does a fanless PC stay cool?

 Fanless computers often cool based on the principle of conduction – that is, something hot dissipating heat into its surroundings through physical contact.
-While heat conduction is a natural phenomenon, just how much heat is dissipated can be significantly influenced by design.
+Heat conduction is a natural phenomenon, but just how much heat is dissipated can be significantly influenced by design.

 Heat Sinks Help a Fanless PC Stay Cool

 Heat sinks are a core component for helping a fanless PC stay cool.
 What’s the best material for a heat sink?
 It stands to reason that a heat sink should be made out of a heat conductor.
 Much in the same way an electrical conductor provides a pathway for the flow of electrical current, a heat conductor is a material through which heat can flow readily.
 If something hot (such as a CPU) is in contact with one end of a heat conductor and something relatively cold (such as the air outside the PC) is in contact with the other side, heat will rapidly flow away from the heat source through the conductor.
 Aluminum and copper are the industry-favorite conductors used for heat sinks.